content-left-bg.png

 Appeal

-Transport appeal process outlines how the department will assess an appeal.
+The Transport appeal process outlines how the department will assess an appeal.

-Principal Advisor, Education Services (PAES) or delegate:
+Principal Education Officer, Student Services (PEOSS) or delegate:

 • decides on appeal submissions from parents and carers within 10 working days from the date the submission was received at the regional office

-• advises parents or carers of the outcome of appeal submissions by ARD transport appeal letter (DoE employees only)
+• advises parents or carers of the outcome of appeal submissions by transport appeal letter (DoE employees only)

-The ARD decisions are final.
+The ED ROOs or delegate decisions are final.

 Definitions